 Crossing border from Otavalo in Ecuador to Pasto in Colombia

-The way from Otavalo to Pasto was one of our longest border-crossing days.
+The way from Otavalo in Ecuador to Pasto was one of our longest border-crossing days.
 Our route was the following:

 Stage 1: from Otavalo to Ibarra (Ecuador)

 Stage 2: from Ibarra to Tulcán, on the border.

 Stage 3: we took a minibus from Tulcán main square (20 min walk from the bus station) to the border.
 It runs very frequently, just walk to the cars, take a seat inside the car and wait until it gets full.
 The driver collects the price right before starting the engine.

 The minibus might drop you off at the Colombian border, which is technically after the Ecuadorian border, in the no man’s land.
 But in order to get your exit stamp you need to walk back to the Ecuadorian side.
 Don’t be afraid to walk back, the border police will let you pass.

 We had to queue long at the Ecuadorian customs window just to be told to go and photocopy our passports.
 There’s a photocopy shop on site, but you need to pay yourself, so keep some dollars!
 Luckily we managed to skip the queue upon returning, but the customs officer took our passports to do some manual controls*.
 After about half an hour waiting, we could cross to Colombia.

 On the Ecuadorian side we saw a lot of Venezuelan refugees who seemed to be waiting there for ages, lying on blankets and in small tents.
 There were UN workers on site too.
 Then, on the Colombian side of the border, everything was faster.
 After a short queuing we got our entry stamp and could leave without any bag checks.

 *If you enter Ecuador in La Balza, south of Vilcabamba, the customs don’t have any computer and register you manually.
 Then, upon exiting Ecuador again, controls will have to check your entrance date.